codingPhuc/obsidian_git_computer_network/Operation functions and principles of the layers in the network model OSI, TCP IP, IP.md

 1. Physical layer: Transmits raw bitstream over the physical medium, responsible for transmitting the data across the physical medium. contain cable ,network ,interface , cards , hubs
  THE DATA IN THIS SECTION IS CALL FRAME
 2. Data link layer: Provides reliable transfer of data frames between two adjacent nodes, responsible for error detection and correction and providing a flow control mechanism.
-Mac address , switches
-THE DATA IN THIS SECTION IS CALL FRAME

 3. Network layer: Provides routing and addressing services to enable data transfer between different networks, responsible for logical addressing, routing, and packet forwarding. ip address , router
 THE DATA IN THIS SECTION ARE CALL PACKET